axisgroup/evaluation-toolkit/0.Setting-the-Stage/README.md

 [Source: Wikipedia](https://en.wikipedia.org/wiki/Heuristic)

+Based on this heauristic approach we advocate the following-

+   	1. Follow best practices, don't re-invent the wheel
+    2. Know what to measure?
+    3. Know how to measure?

 Before we dive deeper into the testing methodology, it will be helpful to:
 - Understand the [pitfalls](Pitfalls.md) with the current evaluation methodologies, in order to prevent yourself from falling into them, and
 - Equip yourself with the [testing mindset](TestingMindset.md) in order to properly set expectations.